-102. Oncolytic viral therapy is a relatively new strategy that uses viruses as a treatment for cancer.
+103. Oncolytic viral therapy uses viruses as a treatment for cancer.
 Oncolytic viruses can occur naturally or consist of a genetically modified virus that can preferentially infect, replicate in, and destroy cancer cells.
 Oncolytic viruses can also stimulate the immune system, which is often suppressed within tumours, to aid in the clearance of the tumours (Dyer et al., 2019; Santos Apolonio et al., 2021).

-103. The GMO (CF33-hNIS) was modified from the oncolytic Orthopoxvirus CF33, and is designed to preferentially target cancer cells.
+104. The GMO (CF33-hNIS) was modified from the oncolytic orthopoxvirus CF33 and was designed to preferentially target cancer cells.
 It is also known as VAXinia and HOV2.
 Details of CF33-hNIS genetic modification are discussed in the following section.